Identify Retroactive Threat Insights

 Can customers add Red Canary IOCs to their own EDR systems?

-No, our IOC store is private as it can contain sensitive information.
+No, we keep our IOC store private since it can contain sensitive information.
 Additionally, adding our IOCs to your EDR would essentially double the work since our detection engine is already monitoring for these indicators.

 Can customers query or review Red Canary IOCs to verify coverage for a specific threat?

-No, our IOC store is private as it can contain sensitive information.
-However, if you have a specific concern about a tactic/technique or threat actor, reach out to your Threat Hunting team for more information.
+No, we keep our IOC store private since it can contain sensitive information.
+However, if you have a specific concern about a tactic/technique or threat actor, please reach out to your Threat Hunting team.

 Can customers request specific IOCs be added to the Red Canary IOC repository?